-Business to be transacted

-Agree terms of reference at the first meeting after Annual

-Council

-Elect a person to preside if the Leader and Deputy Leader

-are not present

-Receive any apologies for absence

-Receive any declarations of interest from Members Consideration of the Record of Decisions of the last meeting 11 Appoint such sub-committees, etc. as the Cabinet consider are required to enable it to efficiently conduct its business and, in respect of those sub-committees agree the size and terms of reference and appoint the Chairman, Vice-Chairman and Members Matters referred to the Leader from either Council 12 or any Scrutiny Committee 13 ; V Consideration of reports from individual members 14 of the Cabinet or any Statutory Officer; V Matters set out in the agenda for the meeting (Key Decisions shall be identified).
-V
+Business to be transacted Agree terms of reference at the first meeting after Annual V Council Float a paragraph to provide if the London and Deputy London 1 d Elect a person to preside if the Leader and Deputy Leader are not present Receive any apologies for absence Receive any declarations of interest from Members Consideration of the Record of Decisions of the last meeting 12 Appoint such sub-committees, etc. as the Cabinet consider are required to enable it to efficiently conduct its business and, in respect of those sub-committees agree the size and terms of reference and appoint the Chairman, Vice-Chairman and Members Matters referred to the Leader from either Council 13 or any Scrutiny Committee 14 ; V Consideration of reports from individual members 15 of the Cabinet or any Statutory Officer; • Matters set out in the agenda for the meeting (Key Decisions shall be identified). •

-^{} Compulsory business, the order of which cannot be varied.
+Compulsory business, the order of which cannot be varied.